Aliases for NR2F6 Gene

 GeneCards Summary for NR2F6 Gene

 NR2F6 (Nuclear Receptor Subfamily 2 Group F Member 6) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding.
-An important paralog of this gene is RXRG.
+Among its related pathways are Gene Expression and Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II distal enhancer sequence-specific DNA binding.
+An important paralog of this gene is NR2F1.

 UniProtKB/Swiss-Prot for NR2F6 Gene